Free tools

 Is there an alternative to buying GPUs for DeepSeek V4 1.6T?

 Yes: managed inference.
-Allocate serves DeepSeek V4 1.6T token-metered inside your own boundary, and if you fine-tune it on your data, the weights belong to you.
-Idle time costs nothing.
+Allocate serves comparable models token-metered inside your own boundary, and if you fine-tune an open base on your data, the weights belong to you.

 More free tools

-Allocate serves DeepSeek V4 1.6T token-metered inside your own boundary.
-No hardware to buy, and if you fine-tune it on your data, the weights are yours.
+Allocate serves open-weight models like DeepSeek V4 1.6T token-metered inside your own boundary.
+No hardware to buy, and if you fine-tune on your data, the weights are yours.